 This 40mm f/2.8 macro lens has long been revered as one of the best options for Nikon shooters who want to get started with close-up photography (and who also appreciate a versatile all-around lens).
 It’s small, light, and lets you shoot brilliant photos of tiny subjects without spending a lot of money.

 This is a DX lens, which means it won’t function on full-frame cameras.
-But on APS-C models, the 40mm focal length is equal to 60mm, so in addition to macro shots, the lens will offer plenty of potential for portraits and street photography.
+But on APS-C models, the 40mm focal length is equal to 60mm, so in addition to macro shots, the lens offers plenty of potential for portraits and street photography.
 While the f/2.8 aperture can’t compete with f/1.8 or f/1.4 lenses, it still offers pleasing bokeh and out-of-focus backgrounds.
+My favorite aspect of the 40mm f/2.8 is the price: It’s by far the cheapest option on this list, so if you’re a Nikon shooter and you’re on the fence about diving into macro photography, it’s an excellent first choice.

 - Incredible value; one of the cheapest autofocus macro lenses available